isLinXu/isLinXu/README.md

-Before joining Strait Intelligence, I also worked/interned with Keeko Robot AI team. </br> 🌱 currently learning OpenCV,Pytorch and Tensorflow .etc </br> 🌱 Also interested in Generative networks and deep learning networks.</br> 🔭 And currently working on abnormal defect detection and target detection.</br>
+Before joining Strait Intelligence, I also worked/interned with Keeko Robot AI team. </br> 🌱 currently learning OpenCV,Pytorch and Tensorflow .etc </br> 🌱 Also interested in Generative networks and deep learning networks.</br> 🔭 And working on abnormal defect detection and target detection.</br>

 📫 How to reach me:
 e-mail address->17746071609@163.com </br>